 David Mercerjoined the Tigers in January 1914, making his debut three months later.
 It started a run of 218 consecutive appearances that included all 142 Wartime games.
 No wonder they called him 'Magical Mercer.'

+When League Football resumed after the War, City continued their quest for Division One status but had to be content with mid table existence in the Second Division.
+As they moved into the 1920s however, the financial troubles that have dogged their existence began to emerge.
 To survive, the directors had pursued a policy of selling their better players to meet the costs of running the club in an area of the country still dominated by rugby league.
-Whilst the likes of Mercer, Gilhooley, Stevens, Lee and others were allowed to leave - often attracting substantial transfer fees for their times - one player who did emerge, and yet managed to stay with the Tigers for over 14 years, was George 'Geordie' Maddison.
+Whilst the likes of Mercer, Gilhooley, Stevens, Lee and others were allowed to leave - often attracting substantial transfer fees for the time - one player who did emerge, and yet managed to stay with the Tigers for over 14 years, was George 'Geordie' Maddison.

 Whilst City retained their Second Division status throughout the whole of the 1920s, they never finished higher than fifth.
 During this decade any flirtation with success was brief, often restricted to the odd success in the cup and the occasional journey into the promotion zone.
 Each time they only flattered to deceive.
 The potential remained, but its fulfilment was never achieved.

-The long cup run had taken its toll on the club and a combination of injuries plus a closing programme of nine games in 28 days saw the Tigers finish in their lowest league position to date, with onlyNottsCountybelow them.
+The long cup run had taken its toll on the club and a combination of injuries and a closing programme of nine games in 28 days saw the Tigers finish in their lowest league position to date, with onlyNottsCountybelow them.
 Relegation to the Third Division (North) was the only reward for their endeavours.
 As goal average had played a crucial role in denying them promotion some 20 years earlier, it played a cruel trick on them again - an inferior goal average toBristolCitymeant it was the Tigers and not the Robins who left Division Two by the wrong exit.